 Even here, trust between team members is a must-have for success.
 People will be less likely to suggest new ideas if pointing out places where things could be better is seen as being a troublemaker.
 Managers need to show that they trust their employees by being open to all ideas.
 Even the ones that cause them to feel apprehensive.

-Trust is even more important when it comes to coming up with solutions.
+To earn employee trust is even more important when it comes to coming up with solutions.
 Team members won’t share their ideas if they think their coworkers will ignore them or even make fun of them.
 Some of the best ways to make money may seem crazy at first.
 If you don’t respect the people who come up with them, your business will suffer.

 Think of someone you really trust.
 Do you always agree with them?
 Chances are you don’t.
 Even the happiest married couples and long-time business partners have problems.
 The reason their relationships last is that they trust each other.
 They let that trust move them toward resolution instead of anger.